rahil627/the-jack-of-all-trades/README.md

 - independent video game
 ---

-date: 2011-09-29 06:36:00+00:00

 # the-jack-of-all-trades
- a game prototype about choosing your own path in life (circa 2010; my first attempt at a game; made without a game framework!!)
+a game prototype about choosing your own path in life

+from 2011
+my first attempt to make a game
+made without a game framework!!

+# *copied from web-site post*
 [Play the game](https://mind.rathewolf.com/the_jack_of_all_trades.html).

 This game is my submission for the Experimental Gameplay Project.
 The theme is [story game.](http://experimentalgameplay.com/blog/2011/09/story-game-in-september-2011/)